Jafner/cloud_tools/README.md

 EMAIL=youremail@gmail.com
 ```

-Then run the setup script with `./setup`
+Make the setup script executable, then run it with `chmod +x setup.sh && ./setup.sh`